 In 2015, women's cross country and track and field runners Sara Kelly and Erin Kiekhaefer were awarded Fulbright U.S. Grants.
 The Fulbright U.S. Student Program provides unparalleled opportunity to teach, study and conduct research in 155 countries worldwide.

 Kelly graduated with a Bachelor of Science degree in chemical engineering and engineering and public policy.
-She chose to conduct research on optimizing biofuel production from wood and will be evaluating its economics at RWTH Aachen University in Germany.
+She chose to conduct research on optimizing biofuel production from wood and and worked on evaluating its economics at RWTH Aachen University in Germany.

 Kiekhaefer graduated with a Bachelor of Arts in global studies and Hispanic studies.
 Kiekhaefer chose to complete an English Teaching Assistantship in Mexico.
-While in Mexico, she'll also pursue a community project that combines her two passions — participating in sports and working with children.
+While in Mexico, she also pursued a community project that combined her two passions — participating in sports and working with children.

 Academic All-America Numbers

-Carnegie Mellon has accumulated 118 Academic All-America honors given out by the College Sports Information Directors of America (CoSIDA) since 1976.
-Seventy-one have earned the honor since the 2004-05 season.
+Carnegie Mellon has accumulated 148 Academic All-America honors given out by the College Sports Information Directors of America (CoSIDA) since 1976.
+Ninety-eight have earned the honor since the 2004-05 season.